spotinst/help/src/docs/elastigroup/tools-integrations/github.md

 1. In the left main menu in the Spot console, click **Connect** and click **Workflows**.
 2. Under the Templates tab, select the **Spot Elastigroup Remove All Idle GitHub Runners** template and Click **Duplicate**.
-3. Configure the GitHub Filter Runners resource and select the GitHub repository configured in **Step 2**, make sure the Busy filter is set to `false` and the Status filter is set to `online`.
+3. Configure the GitHub Filter Runners resource and select the GitHub repository configured in Step 2, make sure the Busy filter is set to `false` and the Status filter is set to `online`.
 4. Add the Specify labels required by the GitHub workflow jobs.
 The resource discovers any idle instances matching the labels specified.

 <img src="/elastigroup/_media/elast-spot-connect-github-11.png" />